kevinolega/callcentertrainingtips/6wel/bonus/words.md

 This is when I take my longer nap.

-Motherfucker this is a long list.
+This is a long list.

+I'll add more as I remember more words.

 You need to buy me three steaks for this.